Mrs Crosby's: Clientele

 Mrs Crosby's has been favored by US tourists, oilmen, ranchers, military personnel, celebrities, and scientists.

 The establishment has traditionally catered to a diverse clientele that includes U.S. tourists, particularly those crossing over from Del Rio, local Mexican workers, U.S. oilmen, ranchers, and U.S. military personnel stationed at a nearby airbase.
 Scientists frequented the establishment as well; it is at Mrs Crosby's that Norman Boke discovered a hitherto unknown species of cactus growing in a coffee can in 1952.
 The plants had been given to Mrs Crosby by a local miner and thrived on her windowsill before they were sent to be studied at St. Louis, Missouri, where they promptly died; all that remained for the next 44 years were pictures of Mrs Crosby's specimens, including one photographed in the coffee can.

 Over time, Crosby's became a cultural landmark and a border icon, attracting celebrities as well.
 It is mentioned in the lyrics of George Strait's 1981 song "Blame it on Mexico".
 In the song, Strait humorously narrates a series of events during a visit to Mexico, mentioning an evening of excessive guitar music, tequila, salt, and lime, which ultimately led to a disrupted romantic encounter and a reflective aftermath.

 Decline

-By 1983, the food quality had dropped and the restaurant closed, but the hotel continued to operate and the quality of drinks at the bar remained unaffected.
 As of 2010, the bar was co-owned by Gabriel Ramos.
 Business at Crosby's had been negatively impacted by several factors, including decreased tourism attributed to fears of violence associated with Mexico's drug cartel war, stricter U.S. passport requirements, and reports of border violence in the media.
 Its dance hall had been closed for a year and a half as of 2010 due to a decline in patrons.